zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_interrupts.rst

 Ideally, the IDT memory area should be protected against accidental modification, in the same way that text and read-only data areas are protected.

-Currently, the IDT is always located read-write memory and is therefore *not* protected.
-This is true even for systems using :abbr:`XIP (Execute in Place)`, where the text and read-only data areas reside in read-only memory (such as flash memory or ROM).
+If no dynamic interrupts are in use, i.e.
+:option:`NUM_DYNAMIC_STUBS` is 0, the IDT will be located in ROM.

+If a particular project is ROM space-constrained, it's possible to force the IDT to be located in RAM via :option:`FORCE_IRQ_VECTOR_TABLE_RAM`.

 APIs
 ****

 These are the interrupt-related Application Program Interfaces.

-:c:func:`irq_connect()`
+:c:func:`irq_connect_dynamic()`
    Registers a dynamic ISR with the IDT and interrupt controller.

 :c:func:`irq_enable()`